 Health, safety and wellbeing while abroad

 Studying or working abroad can be one of the most exciting opportunities during your studies, but it’s also important for you to be well prepared before you go.
-Your health and safety is our top priority, and all students must complete a planning document and attend a pre-departure session with the International Opportunities Team.
+Your health and safety is our top priority, and all students must complete a Student Planning Document and attend a pre-departure session with the International Opportunities Team.

 In addition to keeping yourself safe while you're abroad, do your research about the area and country you're studying in to give you an idea of what to expect once you arrive in your host country.

 Healthcare varies from country to country, so it’s important that you check in advance of leaving whether you need to purchase health insurance.

 If you are travelling to the EU, please check the Gov UK website for more information.

 If you’re travelling outside of the EU, you may be required to have a check-up with your GP before you go.
 See the GOV UK website for more information.

 Make sure you also check the aircraft carrier regulations and insurance terms and conditions if you have a medical condition or disability before committing to any arrangements.
 You may be required to supply a letter from your GP to evidence your fitness to travel.